How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • Custom discount offers based on price sensitivity and purchase patterns

-The key is using behavioral data, not just demographic data.
+Use behavioral data, not demographic data.
 What a customer has done is far more predictive than who they are.

 2. Build a Loyalty Program That Rewards Repeat Behavior

-Loyalty programs increase CLV by 20-30% when structured to reward frequency, not just spending.
-The most effective programs use a tiered structure where benefits improve as customers reach higher levels, creating a psychological incentive to keep purchasing.
+Loyalty programs lift CLV by 20-30% when they reward frequency, not just total spending.
+The most effective ones use a tiered structure where benefits improve as customers climb levels, which creates a real psychological pull to keep buying.

 Program Type CLV Impact Best For